united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/unified-namespace.md

 You can view the Unified Namespace by using the Management Console like in the picture below, which will automatically aggregate data from all connected instances / brokers; it shows the topic structure and which data belongs to which namespace.
+The picture shows data under the topic `umh/v1/pharma-genix/aachen/_historian/wheather/wheather`, where
+- `umh/v1` is a versioning prefix.
+- `pharma-genix` is a sample `enterprise` tag.
+- `aachen` is a sample `site` tag.
+- `_historian` is a schema tag.
+Data with this tag will be stored in the UMH's database.
+- `wheather/wheather` is a sample schema dependent context.

+You can find more detailed information about the topic structure [here](/docs/datamodel/messages).

 ![Data Dashboard](/images/features/unified-namespace/dataDashboardMC.png?width=80%)

-One can also use tools like [MQTT Explorer](https://mqtt-explorer.com/) (not included in the UMH) or Redpanda Console (enabled by defualt, accessible via port `8090`) to view data from a single instance (but single instance only).
+You can also use tools like [MQTT Explorer](https://mqtt-explorer.com/) (not included in the UMH) or Redpanda Console (enabled by defualt, accessible via port `8090`) to view data from a single instance (but single instance only).